Kalli/clubster-analysis/src/steps.md

 clubbing capitals.

-It is noticeable that except for Berghain / Panorama Bar all these clubs belong to the same group.
-This pattern holds for quite a few regions and countries, perhaps because many clubs rely on local or domestic talent for many of their bookings while the superclubs can book a wider variety of international talent?
+It is noticeable that except for Berghain / Panorama Bar all these clubs belong to the same community.
+A similar pattern holds for quite a few regions and countries, perhaps because many clubs rely on local or domestic talent for many of their bookings while the superclubs can book a wider variety of international talent?

 ---

-If we change our view to the country level and go to the United Kingdom we can see that most London clubs fall into one group while other parts of Britain and Glasgow cluster in a different way.
+If we change our view to the country level and go to the United Kingdom we can see that most London clubs fall into one community while other parts of Britain and Glasgow cluster in a different way.
 Perhaps there is a specific London sound that dominates the capital?